streamdao/stream-payment/README.md

-# StreamDAO
+# Stream Payment Protocol

-The problem Stream Payment Protocol solves
+#### The problem StreamDAOs Stream Payment Protocol solves

 Real-time streaming can be loosely translated as a constant flow of assets from one wallet to another every second.
 It makes transactions much faster and also enables a trustless environment.